CogitatorTech/gaggle/README.md

 -- Optionally, we check cache info select gaggle_cache_info();

--- Check if cached dataset is current (is newest version?) select gaggle_is_current('habedi/flickr-8k-dataset-clean');
+-- Check if cached dataset is current (is the newest version?) select gaggle_is_current('habedi/flickr-8k-dataset-clean');
 ```